The World of Studio Ghibli in Singapore

 The next gallery depicts sets from a film called, Pom Poko, one that not many of us have heard of before as it was released in 1994.
 Say hi to the friendly tanuki here, or raccoon dogs which are situated around this wooden house.
 There are interactive box art pieces here and even a TV, if you can make out what’s being broadcasted.

-A gallery you cannot miss out on is the one for Princess Mononoke, a film that is widely loved by fans for its impactful message on environment conservation efforts.
-Apart from sets of the characters here, there is a huge screen here that periodically shows mythical creatures “roaming” the place.
-When the screen is not playing in the dark, you’ll see a deer behind the translucent screen once the lights are back.
+A gallery many of you may be looking forward to is that of Princess Mononoke, a film that is widely loved by fans for its impactful message on environment conservation efforts.
+Apart from the life-sized characters here, there is a huge screen that periodically shows mythical creatures “roaming” the place.
+When the screen is not playing in the dark, you’ll see a deer behind the translucent screen once the lights are back on.

 The next gallery is a fan-favourite as well, showcasing the world of Kiki’s Delivery Service.
 This is definitely one of the more fun galleries to explore, bringing you face-to-face with Kiki’s shop and the pastries inside.